mwood23/slate-test-utils/README.md

+## Slate Test Utils

+Helpers to allow you test Slate within a JSDOM environment with Jest and React Testing Library.

+Unfortunately this isn't plug and play.
+If you have any experience with contenteditable you know that nothing is easy, testing especially.

+## Installation

+TODO

 ## Issues

 - The new automatic JSX runtime with typescript `react-jsx` doesn't play nice with custom hyperscript.
 You will need to create a typescript file specific for your tests and use `"jsx": "react"`.